Web3XYZ/Readem/README.md

         - Pick any book your like, comment freely and even turn it into an interactive fiction game using our templates.

    * Read For Fun
-        - When equipped with a Readem NFT, reading can not only bring your knowledge but also gain your wealth by receiving token rewards from Readem.
+        - When equipped with a Readem NFT, reading can not only bring you knowledge but also gain you wealth by receiving token rewards from Readem.

 # Architecture
    ![image](https://readem.s3.us-east-2.amazonaws.com/Utils/Structure.png)